-We study the characteristics of graph datasets and their implications on the locality of graph analytics.
-In this way, we identify the connection between different vertex types and investigate how this connection affects the locality of memory accesses in different graph analytics and traversals.
-These patterns are used to propose new algorithms with enhanced performance for graph analytics.
+We study the characteristics of graph datasets and their implications on the memory utilization and memory locality of graph analytics.
+We identify the connection between different vertex classes in real-world graph datasets and we explore how these connections affect the performance of different graph analytics and traversals.
+These patterns are used to propose novel structure-aware graph analytic algorithms with optimized performance.

-(1) Analysing locality optimizing graph reordering algorithms and real-world graph datasets (published in ISPASS’21, and IISWC’21).
+(1) Analysing the functionality of locality optimizing graph reordering algorithms for different real-world graph datasets by introducing new metrics and tools (published in IISWC’21 and ISPASS’21).

-(2) Introducing the Hub Temporal Locality (HTL) algorithm as a structure-aware and cache-friendly graph traversal (published in ICPP’21).
+(2) Introducing locality optimizing graph algorithms: Hub Temporal Locality (HTL) algorithm as a structure-aware and cache-friendly graph traversal (published in ICPP’21), LOTUS algorithm that optimizes locality in Triangle Counting (published in PPoPP’22), and SAPCo Sort that optimizes degree-ordering of power-law graphs (published in ISPASS’22).

 - Locality Analysis of Graph Reordering Algorithms – IISWC’21